What is Specified Skilled Worker System? I'll explain it in an easy-to-understand way

 JAC holds a seminar every month to explain the textbook for the "Specified Skilled Worker (i) Examination" in an easy-to-understand way.
 In the seminar, we explain how to find a job and how to take the exam online.
 It is free to participate (0 yen) and can be viewed on your smartphone.
 Please join us.
 You can also watch videos of previous seminars.

-Specified Skills System is a system that allows foreigners with skills to work in Japan.
+Specified Skilled Worker System is a system for foreigners with skills to work in Japan

-Specified Skills System is one of the residence statuses that allows foreigners to enter and reside in Japan.
+Specified Skilled Worker System is one of the status of residence that allows foreigners to enter and stay in Japan.

 Japan's population is declining and there is a shortage of workers, so this system was created to allow foreigners who "already have the skills to work in a specific field" and "can speak enough Japanese to get by without any problems in daily life" to work in Japan.